CloudObjects/phpMAE/README.md

     phpmae class:testenv coid://NAMESPACE/NAME/VERSION

 Apart from deploying your code to the local web server this command also prints out the base URL of your Micro API which you can then open in a browser or query from a tool such as `curl`.
-The `--watch=true` option is supported for continuous redeployment.
+The `--watch` option is supported for continuous redeployment.

 ### Deploy your class